Trip: 3 July 2018. From Piraeus to Salamina, with the GEORGIOS BROUFAS II of Broufas Vessels.

 I then passed by the NISSOS RODOS.
 Considering how small the GEORGIOS BROUFAS II is, I was forced to see the gigantic ferry while looking upwards.

 The DIAGORAS, a ship that very few people thought they would be seeing operating in Greece for the second time in her career, spotted in Piraeus.
-Against all odds, she made it back to the Greek coastal service and had a good first season on her new duties, which she shared with Hellenic Seaways, which was acquired by Attica Group in early 2018.
+Against all odds, she made it back to the Greek coastal service and she had a good first season on her new duties, which she shared with Hellenic Seaways, which was acquired by Attica Group in early 2018.

 As we start exiting the port, I saw another ship with experience on the Northeast Aegean Sea and the Dodecanese, and also with a stint overseas before making a comeback to Greek waters, just like both the NISSOS RODOS and the DIAGORAS did.
 This time, the description corresponded to that of the NISSOS CHIOS, also owned by Hellenic Seaways.